studioml/studio/docs/gcloud_setup.rst

 Engine Admin (v1)".
 Then scroll down to "Pub/Sub", and add a role "Pub/Sub editor" (this is required to create queues, publish and read messages from them).
-If you are planning to use Google Cloud storage (directly, without the Firebase layer) for artifact storage, select Storage Admin role as well.
+If you are planning to use Google Cloud storage (directly, without the Firebase layer) for artifact storage, select the Storage Admin role as well.
 You can also add other roles if you are planning to use these credentials in other applications.
 When done, click "Create".
 Google Cloud console should generate a json credentials file and save it